Brazil–Ukraine relations: History

+Prior to Ukrainian Independence

+After Brazil abolished slavery in 1888, the country needed additional labor to maintain its coffee and rubber production.
+The Brazilian government and private actors sponsored agents to travel across Europe to recruit migrants, resulting in a wave of Ukrainian immigrants from 1895-1897 known as the “Brazilian Fever.”
+These early Ukrainian immigrants mainly settled in Paraná state and established wheat, rye, coffee, black bean, and mint farms.

+Two additional notable waves of Ukrainian immigrants arrived in Brazil.
+Between 1907 and 1914, Ukrainians were recruited as laborers to construct Brazil’s railroads.
+A final wave of more highly educated Ukrainians arrived between 1947 and 1951 fleeing the instability of World War II and soviet persecution.

+Ukrainian Independence to 2014

 Brazil recognized Ukraine's independence on December 26, 1991.
-Bilateral relations were established two months later on February 11, 1992.
-However, high level dialogue would begin in October 1995, when President Leonid Kuchma made the first official visit of a President of Ukraine to Brazil.
-During that visit, Kuchma proposed that both countries could cooperate in the aerospace sector.
+Bilateral relations were established two months later on February 11, 1992 and high level dialogue would begin in October 1995, when President Leonid Kuchma made the first official visit of a President of Ukraine to Brazil.
+The visit resulted in the Economic-Commercial Cooperation Agreement, which provided for the formation of the Brazil-Ukraine Intergovernmental Cooperation Commission.
+During that visit, Kuchma also proposed that both countries could cooperate in the aerospace sector.
 Ukraine could supply Brazil with advanced missile technology while Brazil offered a cheap launch site for rocket tests.
 President Fernando Henrique Cardoso repaid the visit in January 2002, becoming the first Brazilian President to visit Ukraine.

 Bilateral contacts significantly increased after the inauguration of President Luiz Inácio Lula da Silva of Brazil.
 In September 2003, the presidents of Ukraine and Brazil met in New York, during the 58th session of the United Nations General Assembly.
 The state-level dialogue continued with the official visits of the President of Ukraine to Brazil in October 2003, and of the President of Brazil to Ukraine in 2004.
 Bilateral dialogue at the highest level was again pursued in September 2005 within the framework of participation of the Presidents of Ukraine and Brazil in the activities of 60th session of the United Nations General Assembly.

-In November 2008, the Secretary of Strategic Affairs of the Presidency of Brazil, Roberto Mangabeira Unger, made an important visit to Ukraine.
+In November 2008, the Secretary of Strategic Affairs of the Presidency of Brazil, Roberto Mangabeira Unger, made an important visit to Ukraine where he met with the Secretary of the National Security and Defense Council of Ukraine, Ms. Raissa Bogatyriova, and the heads of the Ministries of Foreign Affairs, Defense, and Industrial Policy of Ukraine.
 The visit paved way for the signing of several important bilateral agreements in the fields of defense and space technology.